 The house ramen is a wheat noodle as the server told us.
 It has a firm texture and I personally quite like it.

 We love the assortment of mushrooms in this noodle.
-The soup has … More on following page.
-Click here to continue reading
+The soup has … Continue reading